gvanrossum/patma/proto_pep_notes.rst

-The fact that name pattern is always an assignment target may create unwanted consequences when a user by mistake tries to "match" a value against a constant instead of using thr reference pattern.
+The fact that name pattern is always an assignment target may create unwanted consequences when a user by mistake tries to "match" a value against a constant instead of using the reference pattern.
 As a result, at runtime such match will always succeed and moreover override the value of the constant.
 It is important therefore that static type checkers warn about such situations.
 For example::